Nugi29/MOS-Burgers/Readme.md

 ## 👤 Author

-Created by Nugitha Disas as a final project for Web Development.
+Created by Nugitha Disas as a project for Web Development.
 ---

 ⭐️ From [Nugi29](https://github.com/Nugi29)